 The Company is involved in various legal proceedings which arise from time to time in the normal course of business.
-While the results of such matters generally cannot be predicted with certainty, management does not expect any such matters to have a material adverse effect on the Company's condensed consolidated financial position or results of operations as of March 31, 2022 and December 31, 2021 and for the three months ended March 31, 2022 and 2021.
+While the results of such matters generally cannot be predicted with certainty, management does not expect any such matters to have a material adverse effect on the Company's condensed consolidated financial position or results of operations as of June 30, 2022 and December 31, 2021 and for the three and six months ended June 30, 2022 and 2021.

-Note 9.
+Note 11.
 Stockholders' Equity (Deficit)

 The consolidated statements of changes in stockholders' equity (deficit) reflects the Business Combination as defined in Note 1 as of September 29, 2021.
 As Legacy Shapeways was deemed the accounting acquirer in the Business Combination with Galileo, all periods prior to the Closing date reflect the balances and activity of Legacy Shapeways.
-The balances as of January 1, 2021 from the consolidated financial statements of Legacy Shapeways as of that date, share activity (convertible preferred stock, common stock, additional paid in capital, accumulated deficit, and accumulated other comprehensive loss) and per share amounts were retroactively adjusted, where applicable, using the recapitalization Conversion Ratio.
+The balances as of January 1, 2021 from the consolidated financial statements of Legacy Shapeways as of that date, share activity (convertible preferred stock, common stock, additional paid in capital, accumulated deficit, and accumulated other comprehensive loss) and per share amounts were retroactively adjusted, where applicable, using the recapitalization conversion ratio of 0.8293 (the "Conversion Ratio") established in the Merger.